MewsSystems/developers/jobs/Frontend/mews-movie-app/README.md

 ## Getting started

-First, rename `.env.example` to `.env` and fill in your TMDB API key.
+First, rename `.env.example` to `.env.local` and fill in your TMDB API key.

 Then, install dependencies and run the development server: